Davidskiedoo/Smart-Contract-Management-ETH-AVAX/README.md

 ## Usage
 1. Ensure you have MetaMask installed for Ethereum interaction.
-2. Connect to compatible Ethereum and Avalanche networks.
+2. Deploy the provided Solidity smart contract on a compatible Ethereum or Avalanche network.
-3. Deploy your smart contracts using appropriate tools like Remix, Hardhat, or Truffle.
+3. Connect your MetaMask wallet to the deployed smart contract.
-4. Utilize the provided management functionalities for interacting with and monitoring your deployed smart contracts.
+4. Interact with the ATM functionalities through the provided React frontend.

 ## Smart Contract Details
 The Solidity smart contract implements basic ATM functionalities including deposit and withdrawal operations.
 It also includes error handling for insufficient balance during withdrawal.